 Macquarie Bank's three month average LCR to 31 March 2021 was 174% (average based on daily observations).
 As announced on 1 April 2021, APRA has imposed a 15% add-on to the Net Cash Outflow component of the LCR calculation.
 The pro forma three month average LCR to 31 March 2021 including this add-on is 151%.
-For a detailed breakdown of Macquarie Bank's LCR, please refer to Macquarie's regulatory disclosures.
+For a detailed breakdown of Macquarie Bank's LCR, please refer to Macquarie's regulatory disclosures (available on Macquarie's website).